 - 4 –year academic plan highlighting Honors research units

 - Signature page with signed by your honors advisor and second reader

 Applications are subject to the review and final approval by the Undergraduate Curriculum Committee.
 Applicants, advisors and second readers will receive notification via email when a decision has been made.

-Requirements in order to receive departmental honors
+Requirements in order to receive departmental honors (Updated for Spring 2020)

-- Declare the Honors in Axess (BIOE-BSH)
+- Declare Honors in Axess (BIOE-BSH)

 - Maintain the 3.5 GPA required for admissions to the honors program.